symphonycms/symphonycms/.docs/api/MANAGERS.md

 The data objects are  `Author`, `Entry`, `Field`, `Section`, `Page` and `Extension`.

-Data managers do not implements any specific interface, but they share common method signatures.
+Data managers do not implement any specific interface, but they share common method signatures.
 Under the hood, they rely on `Symphony::Database()` to execute their statements.
 Writing to the database is done via the manipulations made on the objects directly and then calling `commit()` as usual.

 Fetching is made easier by deprecating `fetch()` and implementing specialized `DatabaseQuery` classes.
-This allows for a infinite number of possible configurations and also make it possible to set default values, like the name of the table or a default sort.
+This allows for an infinite number of possible configurations and also make it possible to set default values, like the name of the table or a default sort.
 The specialized `DatabaseQuery` objects are created by calling the `select()` method.